-The NBP was a market-based cap and trade program created to reduce NOₓ emissions from power plants and other large stationary combustion sources during the summer ozone season to address regional air pollution transport that contributes to the formation of ozone in the eastern United States.
+The NBP was a market-based emissions trading program created to reduce NOₓ emissions from power plants and other large stationary combustion sources during the summer ozone season to address regional air pollution transport that contributes to the formation of ozone in the eastern United States.
 The program, which operated during the ozone seasons from 2003 to 2008, was a central component of the NOₓ State Implementation Plan (SIP) Call, promulgated in 1998, to help states attain the 1979 ozone NAAQS.
 All 21 jurisdictions (20 states plus Washington, D.C.) covered by the NOₓ SIP Call opted to participate in the NBP.
 In 2009, the CAIR’s NOₓ ozone season program began, effectively replacing the NBP to continue achieving ozone season NOₓ emission reductions from the power sector.

 Clean Air Interstate Rule

 CAIR required 25 eastern jurisdictions (24 states plus Washington, D.C.) to limit annual power sector emissions of SO₂ and NOₓ to address regional interstate transport of air pollution that contributes to the formation of fine particulates.
 It also required 26 jurisdictions (25 states plus Washington, D.C.) to limit power sector ozone season NOₓ emissions to address regional interstate transport of air pollution that contributes to the formation of ozone during the ozone season.
-CAIR used three separate market-based cap and trade programs to achieve emission reductions and to help states meet the 1997 ozone and fine particle NAAQS.
+CAIR used three separate market-based emissions trading programs to achieve emission reductions and to help states meet the 1997 ozone and fine particle NAAQS.